 Open a savings account

-Experiment with own-brand goods
+Try own-brand goods

 The price difference between household names and own-brand goods can be vast but the quality they deliver is barely distinguishable.
 Items from tea and coffee to washing powder and bread can offer a saving.
-Experiment with the cheaper equivalent of the goods you regularly buy and you may even discover you prefer the more affordable products.
+Experiment with the cheaper equivalent of the goods you regularly buy to save money, and you may even discover you prefer the more affordable products.

 Consolidate your debt